getloom/loom/src/docs/persona-types.md

 Unlike account personas, they have no `account_id`.
-They currently have no behavior in Felt, but the plan is to allow them to act as normal personas under the control of the entire community's membership, and otherwise have most of the same behavior as account personas.
+They currently have no behavior in Felt, but the plan is to allow them to act as normal personas under the control of the entire community, and otherwise have most of the same behavior as account personas.